iaverypadberg/Spaghettinet-Training/README.md

 This creates a virtual environment where the training will be done.

-You should be set to train after running the above command, but nin the case that there are missing libraries just install them with pip.
+You should be set to train after running the above command, but in the case that there are missing libraries just install them with pip.
+If this doesn't work out of the box, you'll probably have to spend some time here fiddling with dependencies and installs.
+Not a fun task, but it shoudl work out in the end :)

 ## Model Configuration